Adverse Credit

 Can I get a secured loan with bad credit?

 Yes.
 Because the loan is secured against your property, lenders are more willing to consider poor credit histories than with unsecured loans.
 Your equity and income are often more important than your credit score.
-Specialist lenders on our panel — including Pepper Money and Together — consider CCJs, defaults, and missed payments.
+Specialist lenders on our panel — including Pepper Money and Masthaven — consider CCJs, defaults, and missed payments.

 Will a CCJ stop me getting a secured loan?